Frequently Asked Questions (FAQs)

 10. How can high school students begin to prepare for a career in medicine?

 In general, students should take courses in biology, chemistry, mathematics, English, and speech.
-Students also should participate in summer research programs for health sciences and engage in community service activities related to healthcare.
+Students should also participate in summer research programs for health sciences and engage in community service activities related to healthcare.
 Click here for more detailed information.

 11. Should I major in biology, chemistry or the sciences in order to apply to medical